“…it makes the depressing danceable.” - DIY

 Oh800 feature former members of The Duke Spirit, Oh Ruin and Memory Maze, each a music fanatic in their own right.
 Long-time pals Eoin Rooney (vocals, guitar), Gavin Ellis (bass, synth) and Olly Betts (drums) bonded over a shared love of decayed early 80s New York underground - think CBGBs, ESG, 99 Records.
 The album fizzes with intense yet witty existential energy, bound together by razor sharp guitars, a funked-up rhythm section and infectious glitchy electronica.
 The band recorded and mixed the album themselves in their London studio, with the exception of 2 tracks mixed by James Ford (Simian Mobile Disco, Arctic Monkeys, Foals) and 2 tracks mixed by Neil Comber (MIA, Django Django).

-Oh800 started making noise together in 2016 with the aim of “making music to move to” and released Shoulda Known It last year, which found its way onto numerous Spotify compilations and has now 750k+ plays.
+Oh800 started making noise together in 2016 with the aim of “making music to move to” and released Shoulda Known It last year, which found its way onto numerous Spotify compilations and now has over 750k plays.
 Since then, Oh800 have received praise from the likes of BBC 6Music’s Steve Lamacq and BBC Radio 1’s Huw Stephens, as well as Clash, DIY, The Line of Best Fit and With Guitars to name but a few.
 With Character Building, the band intend to captivate listeners further with their unique blend of ranting, spacey post-punk.

 Character Building is out on 2nd November 2018 via Infinite Jest Records.